MicrosoftDocs/sdk-api/sdk-api-src/content/sspi/nf-sspi-initializesecuritycontextw.md

 req.lib: Secur32.lib
 req.dll: Secur32.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - InitializeSecurityContextW
+ - sspi/InitializeSecurityContextW
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - Secur32.dll
 api_name:
  - InitializeSecurityContext
  - InitializeSecurityContextA
  - InitializeSecurityContextW
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # InitializeSecurityContextW function

 ## -description

 The <b>InitializeSecurityContext (General)</b> function initiates the client side, outbound <a href="https://docs.microsoft.com/windows/desktop/SecGloss/s-gly">security context</a> from a credential handle.
 The function is used to build a security context between the client application and a remote peer. <b>InitializeSecurityContext (General)</b> returns a token that the client must pass to the remote peer, which the peer in turn submits to the local security implementation through the
 <a href="https://docs.microsoft.com/windows/desktop/api/sspi/nf-sspi-acceptsecuritycontext">AcceptSecurityContext (General)</a> call.
 The token generated should be considered opaque by all callers.